Terms & Conditions

 18. Software licensing

-* Hardware may be procured by the Supplier for the Client on one of the following 2 options.
-The Client agrees that by agreeing to proceed with any Hardware Provision, the default option will be deemed to be the hardware procurement option unless agreed otherwise in writing:
+* Hardware may be procured by the Supplier for the Client on one of the following 2 options to be agreed by both parties:

 Hardware Supplied as retailer